dearshrewdwit/boolean-uk-react-greengrocers/README.md

 # React Greengrocers

-You're going to recreate the [javascript greengrocers exercise](./images/greengrocer-exercise.gif) from scratch.
-But this time, using React!
+You're going to recreate the [javascript greengrocers exercise](./images/greengrocer-exercise.gif) but this time, using React!

 ![](images/greengrocer-exercise.gif)